 In-Class Clinic Hours Student Clinic Hours Outreach Hours

-SEMESTER 01 3 60 5
+SEMESTER 01 3 55 10

-SEMESTER 02 6 120 15
+SEMESTER 02 12 110 20

-SEMESTER 03 6 120 15
+SEMESTER 03 12 110 20

-TOTAL 15 300 35
+TOTAL 27 275 50

-Students must complete 3 hours of faculty-supervised massage therapy to the public.
-This is completed during class time near the end of Semester 1.
-Patients are recruited through our patient database.
+Students must complete faculty-supervised massage therapy for Special Populations.
+This is completed typically during class time near the end of Semester 1.
+Patients are recruited through our patient database, or through other means.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
-For Semester 1 students, this will include a client interview, an assessment consisting of neurological testing, range of motion testing, palpation and muscle strength and length testing, and some orthopedic special tests.
-A treatment plan discussion and consent to treatment will follow and then a treatment and appropriate follow up will be completed using the massage technique skills gained in Semester 1.
+For semester 1 students, this will include a client interview, an assessment consisting of neurological testing, range of motion testing, palpation and some muscle strength and length testing, some orthopedic special tests.
+A treatment plan discussion and consent to treatment will follow and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 1.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
+It will also allow students to interact with and provide treatment for various "special populations".

-Students in Semester 1 are introduced to the student clinic at the mid-point of the semester.
+Students in Semester 1 are introduced to the student clinic at the beginning of the semester.
 They will be paired up with a senior student in clinic and will spend the time "shadowing" the senior student.
 Each clinic is 5 hours in length.
 There will be numerous opportunities for the student to participate directly in the therapist-patient interaction, for tasks such as the client interview, parts of the assessment and possibly parts of the treatment as well.
-Students will learn first-hand about the therapist-patient relationship, to prepare them for full entry-to-clinic in Semester 2.
+Students will learn first-hand about the therapistpatient relationship, to prepare them for full entry-to-clinic after the mid-point of semester 1.

-Students must complete 6 hours of faculty-supervised massage therapy to the public.
-This is completed during class time near the mid-point and again near the end of Semester 2.
-Patients are recruited through our patient database.
+Students must complete faculty-supervised massage therapy for Special Populations.
+This is completed typically during class time near the mid-point and end of Semester 2.
+Patients are recruited through our patient database, or through other means.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
-For Semester 2 students, this will include a client interview, an assessment consisting of neurological testing, range of motion testing, palpation, muscle strength and length testing, and some orthopedic special tests.
-A treatment plan discussion and consent to treatment will follow and then a treatment and appropriate follow up will be completed using the massage technique skills gained thus far.
+For Semester 2 students, this will include a client interview, an assessment consisting of neurological testing, range of motion testing, palpation and muscle strength and length testing, some orthopedic special tests.
+A treatment plan discussion and consent to treatment will follow and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 2, as well as in semester 1.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
+It will also allow students to interact with and provide treatment for various "special populations".

 Students in Semester 2 treat patients in the student clinic on a weekly basis.
 Each clinic is 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
-Semester 2 students perform "complaint-based therapeutic treatments" in the student clinic.
+Semester 2 students perform "focused therapeutic treatments" in the student clinic.
 This treatment is tailored to the ability of the semester 2 student.
 Some assessment skills have been introduced and practiced, as well as all of the massage techniques, both introductory and advanced, as well as effective remedial exercise prescription.
 Student clinical hours are recorded and tracked by the massage therapy program coordinator.